ammegandchips/EWAS_meffil/README.md

 * methylation is the outcome, your trait of interest is the exposure
 * four models are actually run for each input file, these are:

-   1) none: no covariates
+   1) *none:* no covariates
-   2) all: all covariates
+   2) *all:* all covariates
-   3) sva: all covariates + surrogate variables generated using sva (surrogate variable analysis)
+   3) *sva:* all covariates + surrogate variables generated using sva (surrogate variable analysis)
-   4) isva: all covariates + surrogate variables generated using isva (independent surrogate variable analysis)
+   4) *isva:* all covariates + surrogate variables generated using isva (independent surrogate variable analysis)

-* you'll get the results for all 4 in your EWAS results
+* you'll get the results for all four in your EWAS results

 If you want to run a more advanced EWAS (e.g., methylation as the exposure, logistic regression, etc), this script isn't the one!
 I'm hoping to write a similar tutorial for more advanced EWAS when I get a chance.
 For now, you can email me and I'll share what code I have.

 # Set up
 In my home directory on Bluecrystal 3, I have a folder called `Common_files`.
-In this folder, I store two files that I think I'll need for multiple EWAS:
+In this folder, I store three files that I think I'll need for multiple EWAS:

 * `naeem_list.csv` : a list of probes that have been identified as potentially problematic (on a SNP, cross-hybridising, etc) according to Naeem et al.